top of page

 Is there a "dress code" at Night Eagle?

 There is no “dress code” at camp.
-When parents drop off and pick up their sons, counselors are expected to dress casually, yet respectfully (clean shirt and pants).
+When parents drop off and pick up their sons, counselors are expected to dress casually, yet respectfully.
+Your appearance must instill confidence in the minds of our campers, parents, and the public and should not hinder you from being a strong role model for boys.

 How many staff members are there?